ramyaraghu51/homework/README.md

       1. Inputs : 1.
 Password field empty 2.
 Password with 3 characters less than the accepted limit.
       2. Expected Result : " Enter a combination of at least six numbers, letters and punctuation marks (like ! and &)."
       3. Actual Result : "Enter a combination of at least six numbers, letters and punctuation marks (like ! and &).")."

+### Screenshot

+I have also used the screen_shot feature when the tests fail their assertions.
+This ensures that when an unexpected behavior happens we can look at the screenshot to know the reason for failures.

+### Retry

+I have used retrires option in find_element() calls to ensure that we can find the elements even if the page takes more time to load.
+There were few cases I have to still use sleep.
+With more due delligence I should be able to get rid of these sleeps.

+### Tags

+All the negative test cases have been tagged as `:account_creation_negative_test` and multiple login attempt test as `:account_sign_in`.

 ## Getting Up and Running